Club: Aston Villa FC | Opening: 1897 | Capacity: 42,785 seats

 History and description

-Villa Park was initially part of a pleasure ground, and consisted of a football and cricket pitch, athletics track, and a small grandstand.
-Aston Villa at that time still played its matches at the Perry Barr ground, but in 1897 moved to the arguably superior Villa Park.
+In the late 19th century, Villa Park was part of a pleasure ground that consisted of a football and cricket pitch, athletics track, and a small grandstand.
+Aston Villa at that time still played their home matches at the Perry Barr ground, but in 1897 moved to the superior Villa Park.

-However, before they moved in, they built a new main stand, and accompanied this with open terraces on the remaining sides.
+Before they moved in, they had already built a new main stand and accompanied this with open terracing on the remaining sides.
 The stadium was bowl-shaped back then, and could hold about 40,000 people.

 Aston Villa opened their new ground on the 17th of April 1897 with a friendly match against Blackburn Rovers (3-0).